KRChapman/readme/README.md

 ### Starting

 Press the white lettered run button to get the simulation started.
-While it is running or not clicking on the cells will create or destroy respectivly.
+Whether it is running or not clicking on the cells creates or destroys respectivly.

 ### Speed